yanwengong/cancer_systems_biology_short_course.github.io/README.md

 ## CellRanger Aggregation
 Thie function aggregates outputs from multiple runs of cellranger count , normalizing those runs to the same sequencing depth and then recomputing the feature-barcode matrices and analysis on the combined data.

 To aggregate samples, you need the sample id and the path to the molecule_info.h5 file produced by cellranger count.
-We will create a csv like below to store the inforation.
+We will create a csv like below to store the information.

 ```
 library_id,molecule_h5